p3da/pulpissimo-assets/README.md

 The following directory holds FPGA target specifics for Pulpissimo on UltraZed7EV Platform.
 In order synthesize the design for UltraZed7EV move this directory into the ``fpga`` subdirectory of pulpissimo.
 Further replace the ``Makefile`` in the ``fpga`` directory of pulpissimo with the customized Makefile ``Makefile_move_to_parent_dir``.
 Check out the documentation of pulpissimo on how to synthesize pulpissimo for a specific FPGA target.
 * ``pulpissimo-ultrazed7ev``

+The following directory holds precompiled elf files for pulpissimo, i.e., applications that can be loaded and run on a FPGA target that was configured with Pulpissimo.
+Check out the Pulpissimo documentation about how to load and debug an application.
+* ``zcu104-default-design-test`` - can be used on a unmodified version of Pulpissimo v7.0.0; prints ``Hello !`` to UART